We had to return, but this time, we did a lot of Scotland and a little taste of England

-We got to Jedburgh, checked into the Spread Eagle, found our room to be just lovely.
+We got to Jedburgh, checked into the Spread Eagle, found our room to be just lovely and huge, the bath has radiant heating!.
 Dinner was at the hotel on the second floor, a bit odd, served by the owner himself.
 One other couple in the hotel ate at the same time, making it all the more uncomfy and quiet, all conversation could be easily heard by all.

 Day 21 - Sept 12, Monday: Jedburgh Jail, Jedburgh Mill, Carter's Restaurant, Spread Eagle Inn